daniloaleixo/coursera-machine-learning/week2/README.md

 Where μ<sub>i</sub> is the average of all the values for feature (i) and s<sub>i</sub> is the range of values (max - min), or s<sub>i</sub> is the standard deviation.

+## Gradient Descent in Practice II - Learning Rate

+Some tips when running gradient descent:

+* <b>Debugging gradient descent</b>.
+Make a plot with number of iterations on the x-axis.
+Now plot the cost function, J(θ) over the number of iterations of gradient descent.
+If J(θ) ever increases, then you probably need to decrease α.

+* <b>Automatic convergence test</b>.
+Declare convergence if J(θ) decreases by less than E in one iteration, where E is some small value such as 10<sup>−3</sup>To summarize:

+If α is too small: slow convergence.

+If α is too large: ￼may not decrease on every iteration and thus may not converge..
+However in practice it's difficult to choose this threshold value.